antirez/load81/README.md

 USAGE
 ===

+Start codakido with:

     ./codakido example.lua

-To stop the program press the ESC key.
+To switch between program and editor mode press the ESC key.

 Check the "examples" folder for small examples.